KentStateWeb/rwd/_posts/2016-09-23-week5-preview.md

 category: blog
 ---

 The last class was all about content.
-In the next class, we'll get into how to structure that content using the mobile-first and sketching.
+In the next class, we'll get into how to structure that content using mobile-first and sketching.

 In the last class, we discussed: